Scouting for Boys: Part V. Saving life and patriotism

 The fifth part covers pages 271 to 334.
 It contains chapter VIII Saving life, or how to deal with accidents, and chapter IX Patriotism, or our duties as citizens.

 Part VI.
 Notes for instructors, Scouting games, practices, and displays

 The sixth part covers pages 335 to 398.
 It contains Notes to instructors and Scouting games, practices, and displays.

 Copyright status

-The Scout Association owned the legal copyright to Scouting for Boys in the UK, until 31 December 2011, when the copyright expired at the end of the 70th year after the death of its author on 8 January 1941.
-The book is now in the public domain.
-Until then it could only be reproduced after permission was granted from the Scout Association headquarters, other than for copyright exceptions in specific countries, such as fair use.
-The Boy Scouts of America were granted a special copyright licence by Baden-Powell himself for their Boy Scout Handbook, written during the BSA's formal founding in 1910.
+Copyright to Scouting for Boys expired on 31 December 2011, at the end of the 70th year after the death of its author on 8 January 1941 and the book is now in the public domain.
+Baden-Powell had given his copyright to the book to The Scout Association which owned the copyright in the UK, until it expired.
+The Boy Scouts of America was granted a copyright licence by Baden-Powell himself for their Boy Scout Handbook, written during the BSA's formal founding in 1910.